e2002e/fbrc/README.md

 Make an effort and read the code.

 The password's changing page is an url defined by the user ID and the recovery code,
-Instead of bruteforcing the recovery code, we bruteforce the url of this page.
+Instead of bruteforcing the page giving the recovery code, we bruteforce the url of this page.

 Note that there might still be an impossibility to change the password because of IP addresses checks,
 I don't know if obtaining the recovery page url gives you a precedence over the registered IP, and I don't know about the timeout for this page.